1988 Naples bombing

 The 1988 Naples bombing was a terrorist attack against a United Service Organizations (USO) military recreational club in downtown Naples, Italy on 14 April 1988.
 A powerful car bomb exploded in front of the USO club in Calata San Marco which caused the deaths of five people, including an American, and injuries to 15 others.
 The attack was perpetrated by a Japanese Red Army (JRA) member and came on the second anniversary of the 1986 United States bombing of Libya.

 Victims

-Four Italian civilians were killed along with a female American assigned to the U.S. Navy center in Naples.
-She was identified as 21-year-old Angela Simone Santos, a Puerto Rican servicewoman raised in Aguadilla, Puerto Rico and Ocala, Florida.
+Four Italian civilians were killed along with an American assigned to the U.S. Navy center in Naples.
+She was identified as 31-year-old Angela Simone Santos, a Puerto Rican servicewoman raised in Aguadilla, Puerto Rico and Ocala, Florida.
 Four American sailors were also among the wounded, and some North Africans were also hurt.
 Many sailors at the USO probably escaped injury as they were in basement rooms that were shielded from the blast.